AdobeDocs/analytics-learn.en/help/strategy/customer-intelligence-with-virtual-analyst.md

 ---
 title: Mastering customer intelligence with Virtual Analyst and Segment IQ
 description: Learn the importance of using artificial intelligence and machine learning (AI/ML).
 See the benefits and learn of real-world success stories from global customers using Virtual Analyst and Segment IQ to detect anomalies, avoid outliers, and maximize ROI.
 solution: Analytics
+exl-id: 6793fbe2-cdab-435a-b213-17cff814fc9b
 ---
 # Mastering customer intelligence with Virtual Analyst and Segment IQ in Adobe Analytics